mamathaetikyala/credit-risk-classification/README.md

 Analysis completed for the machine learning models used in this Challenge.
 This might include:

 * purpose of the analysis:
-Demonstrate various techniques to train and evaluate a model based on loan risk.

-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+Identify credit worthiness of borrower by using a most appropriate mchine learning model for peer-to-peer lending services company.
+Use historical lending activity to train model.

+For this use case, imbalanced-learn library, a logistic regression model is used to compare two versions of the dataset.
+First, use the original dataset.
+Second, resample the data by using the RandomOverSampler module from the imbalanced-learn library.

+For both cases, get the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+The purpose of this study is to compare the weather condiitions across the globe for random 600+ cities.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+The balanced accuracy scores and the precision and recall scores of all machine learning models as below that were observed as part of the analysis.

-* Machine Learning Model 1:
+* Machine Learning Model 1: Logistics Regression model
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * The Logistics Regression model performs well according to the balanced accuracy score (99%), however this is due to the data being imbalanced.
+The number of healthy loans (low-risk) highly outweighs the number of non-healthy (high-risk) loans indicating that the model would predict loan status's as healthy better than being able to predict loan status's as non-healthy.

+                precision    recall  f1-score   support

+           0       **1.00**      **0.99**      1.00     18765
+           1       **0.84**      **0.94**      0.89       619

+    accuracy                           **0.99**     19384
+   macro avg       0.92      0.97      0.94     19384
+weighted avg       0.99      0.99      0.99     19384

 * Machine Learning Model 2: